 Tomatoes are one of the best loved and most consumed fruits around the world and the many health benefits of tomatoes are second to none.
 In fact, of all the non-starchy ‘vegetables, Americans consume more tomatoes and tomato products than any others.
 Organic tomatoes are fairy easy to grow and do well in backyard gardens as well as container gardening.
 The taste of home-grown heirloom tomatoes is unparalleled especially when compared to the tasteless grocery store varieties.
-As far as I am concerned, a bite from a freshly picked heirloom tomato is something that everyone should get to experience at least once in their lifetime.
+As far as many tomato-lovers are concerned, a bite from a freshly picked heirloom tomato is something that everyone should get to experience at least once in their lifetime.

 Related: Simple & Easy Pico De Gallo Recipe

 History of the Tomato

 The tomato has become the most popular vegetable in America.
 The tomato plant is native to South America and made its way to Mexico, where it was grown by Aztecs.
 There is ample evidence that the Aztecs ate tomatoes in a mixture which included peppers, corn, and salt, possibly similar to a primitive salsa recipe.
 Though the future “king of Mediterranean cuisine,” as the tomato is now often called, arrived in Europe in 1523, it would be a very long while before it was actually accepted as a consumable food.
 Instead, the tomato was scrutinized by curious botanists in European courts and mostly appreciated for its ornamental qualities.
 It seems that for much of the 16th century, fear and superstition prevented most Europeans from actually eating the fruit.
 Only a few adventurous souls drank its juice or ate it—fried in oil, with salt and pepper.